Middlesbrough's Williams to miss start of Championship season

+Middlesbrough midfielder Rhys Williams will miss the start of the English Championship season with an ongoing groin injury.
 The 21-year old has struggled since the end of last term and the news has not gotten any better with Boro boss Gordon Strachan confirming he will be out at the start of the 2010/11 season.

 "Rhys won't be back for the immediate future," Strachan told the Middlesbrough Evening Gazette.

 "He'll not be back for the beginning of the season, that's for sure.